 Minnesota Medigap plans are Community-rated

 Minnesota Medigap community-rated plans are split between “rural” and “urban” areas.
-Rural enrollees pay less for their MN Medigap plan.
+Rural enrollees usually pay less for their MN Medigap plan.

 Side-by-side Minnesota Medigap Plans comparison chart